rTorrent is a text-based torrent client, based on the libTorrent libraries from Unix.

 “Directory” – The path where torrents will be downloaded.

 “Label” – If we want to customize our torrent label, we can use this option.

 “Torrent file” – If we have downloaded .torrent file, we will use this option to locate that file, and load it.

-“Torrent URL” – The URL of magnet link.
+“Torrent URL” – The URL of the magnet link.

-After we select ‘Add file’ or ‘Add URL’, our torrent will start downloading just like in picture bellow:
+After we select ‘Add file’ or ‘Add URL’, our torrent will start downloading just like in the picture below:

 3.3 How to create a new torrent?